Charlie's Premium Kokoda Campaign Trek

 The Duke of Edinburgh's International Award

-Over the past 30 years Charlie has developed the ultimate trek itinerary to allow trekkers to maximise the value of their pilgrimage.
+Over the past 30 years Major Charlie Lynn has developed the ultimate trek itinerary to allow trekkers to maximise the value of their pilgrimage.

-His Premium Treks include visits to all battlefields, fire support bases, logistic areas and evacuation centres along the original Kokoda Trail.
+His 10-day Premium Kokoda Pilgrimages offer the ultimate Kokoda experience includes visits to all battlefields, fire support bases, logistic areas and evacuation centres along the original Kokoda Trail.

 In addition to this we take a day to explore the mystical, historical Myola lakes which were considered to be tabu by the local Koiari tribes from the beginning of time until 1942.